 Secondary 2 Streaming – What is it?

-The Streaming Exercise determines what Subjects they will take for Sec 3 and 4, and subjects they will sit for the O Levels.
+The Streaming Exercise determines the Secondary 3 Subject Combination, and subjects they will sit for the O Levels.

 How does that Affect my Child’s Future?

 Irregardless of how well your Child does for the O Levels, their Future (career path) depends on the Subjects they chose at Secondary 2.

 They may be scoring all A1’s for all their subjects, but still not qualify for some courses.